In English

 Genealogy database and contact information

-We have a database with more than 20 000 descendants of Corporal Israel Argillander.
 If you are interested in your Finnish roots, please contact us.
 Get in touch either using a form below or by email to ailat.pajunen@gmail.com.

 With current translation-robots you are most likely able to browse and understand to some extend all the contents of our homepage.